 Inflammation of the following diseases: In otorhinolaryngology: Sinusitis.

 In dentistry: Pericoronitis of wisdom teeth or alveolar abscess of other teeth, when a surgical therapy is not possible or advisable.

 In gynecology: Breast swelling and discomfort in the early postpartum lactation due to hormone caused galactostasis.

 In Urology: In case of cystitis in addition to antibiotic therapy.

-Depending on the severity of the disease, swallow 1-2 tablets, 3 times a day without chewing 2 hours after meals.
+Adults: Depending on the severity of the disease swallow 1-2 tablets, 3 times a day without chewing 2 hours after meal.

 Intoxications have not occurred even after high doses (till 15 tablets daily for 60 days).
 If necessary, gastric lavage should be considered.